zoometh/thomashuet/README.md

 ## Statement

 There is probably a natural history of human societies.
 Adolphe Quetelet's statistical observations of the oscillations around the mean value -- and his concept of "average man" (*homme moyen*) -- show that parsimonial, multiscalar, bottom-up and agglomerative are suitable methods to describe data and datasets.
 Multifactorial, unsupervised and data-driven analysis are favored since we did not know, *a priori*, what aspects and at which scale (from the settlement to the continent) will give the positive results.
-The archaeological investigation can be divided into:
+The archaeological investigation can be divided into 5 dimensions:

 * 'What' ([culture](https://github.com/zoometh/thomashuet/blob/main/README.md#what)) participate to the processes
 * 'Where' (geography) did these processes occurred